Select Your Home Region

 - Visit Denys Finch Hatton's grave in the Ngong Hills

 - Stay at the brand-new camp, Angama Mara, set above the Masai Mara

 Welcome to Kenya.
-You'll be met on arrival by one of our 'guardian angels', Fiona or Patricia, who will be on hand to take you through the airport.
+You'll be met on arrival by one of our 'guardian angels', who will be on hand to take you through the airport.
 You'll be driven to a boutique hotel in Nairobi, Hemingways, for your first two nights.
 Its plantation-style design and location 16km out of the city centre brings a welcoming respite from the bustle of Nairobi.

 Day 2 Nairobi

 Your first full day in Kenya is packed with adventures, such as a visit to the Giraffe Centre, where you can feed the giraffe from a wooden platform.
 For your first taste of Out of Africa you'll be collected from your hotel in a vintage car, similar to the one used in the film, for a visit to the Karen Blixen Museum.
 Famous for its starring role in Out of Africa, the museum plays a significant role in the history of Kenya, and a tour of the house is an intimate experience; the infamous lantern that Blixen once hung on her veranda remains, as do the monogrammed books of her ill-fated lover which still line the bookshelves.
 Denys Finch Hatton's grave is a short distance from the Museum, and you'll be taken here by the museum's caretaker to see the site in the beautiful Ngong Hills.
 Here you can listen to stories about the fascinating life of the big game hunter and enjoy the spectacular views.
 A late lunch at Talisman, consistently rated the top restaurant in Kenya, affords the chance to taste innovative local cuisine before a visit to the Kazuri bead factory and the David Sheldrick Elephant Orphanage.